 When the Rise Bryggeri reopened in 2004, the island of Ærø was once again put on the beer lover’s map.
 This island brewery places special emphasis on craftsmanship, quality and local affiliation and responsibility.
 In July and August, the cozy café is open and invites you to try light, home-cooked meals in the brewery's garden.
 Many say that Ærø beer tastes the best here – why not try it for yourself!
 (For larger groups, the café also opens on request from May to September.)

 Svaneke Bryghus is Denmark’s most easterly brewery, set on the island of Bornholm.
 Here, 100% organic beer is brewed according to the "slow-beer" principle - true to the motto: good things take a while, good beer even more!
 Each year more than 80,000 guests visit the associated restaurant, where time is taken to help guests find exactly the right choice of beer.
-Bornholm enjoys a gourmet reputation, and a beer and food tour of the island is not to be missed.
+It also has high ambitions: by 2030, it aims to be the first brewery in Denmark to achieve CO2-neutral beer production.
+Cheers to that!

 The Refsvindinge brewery on Fyn may be one of Denmark's smallest breweries, but it’s still one of the best known.
 This is not least due to Ale No. 16, judged to be Denmark's best beer in 1997, and the third best beer in the world a few years later.
 Today, you can taste these delicious ales nearly everywhere in Denmark, but they taste best straight from the home brewery.
 Combine your beer tasting with an overnight stay in the cozy huts of the associated bed and breakfast.